 The response was incredible!
 We had funny and gnarly jack-0-lanterns, rotten pumpkins, and whole pumpkins of all sizes.
-Wow, 6000 pounds… three tons of fruit (yes it is a fruit, not a vegetable)!
+Wow, 10,000 pounds… five tons of fruit (yes it is a fruit, not a vegetable)!

 We collected them in ten 64-gallon totes, 11 32-gallon totes and many more that did not fit in the containers (sadly, we had to put those in plastic bags to keep the wildlife from getting into them and making a mess in the park) after Halloween and in 20 64-gallon totes after Thanksgiving.
 They came from all over the area.
 Some people even collected them for their entire neighborhood and brought them to us.

 The City is charged $53.53/ton for waste removal to the landfill.
 So, while the seven days of composting only saved the City $267.65 in terms of dollars, the project demonstrated that if the City had year-round composting of all types of compostable materials the savings would be significant AND the environmental benefits would too.

 We brought this project to the City of Annapolis and thank Mayor Gavin Buckley, City Manager David Jarrell, Deputy City Manager for Resilience and Sustainability Jacqueline Guild, and Director of the Department of Recreation and Parks Archie J. Trader III for their support of this initiative.

 Pumpkin Spice Compost you order now will have been turned into fantastic compost for your spring garden… Pumpkin Spice Compost!

 You can pre-order Pumpkin Spice Compost just in time for holiday gifting for the gardener in your life Read more.